Chopped alfalfa

 Can you ride a horse to Machu Picchu?

 No, you can not.
-The state-owned Historic Sanctuary of Machu Picchu is an integral part of Peru’s national protected areas system and enjoys protection through several layers of a comprehensive legal framework for cultural and natural heritage.
+The state-owned Historic Sanctuary of Machu Picchu is integral to a National protected areas system.
 The boundaries of the Historic Sanctuary of Machu Picchu are clearly defined within the protected area (several thousand acres).
 Horses and pack animals are not allowed on the Inca trails in this area.

 When is your riding season?

-During the rainy season, from mid-November until mid-March, no multi-day rides are offered because the trails high in the Andean mountains can become too slippery and dangerous.
+During the rainy season in the Andes, from mid-November until mid-March, no multi-day rides are offered because the trails high in the mountains can become too slippery and dangerous.
 The safety of horses and guests always comes first at Perol Chico.
 December and January are usually the wettest months in the Andes.
-Peru's seasons are the reverse of those in the northern hemisphere.
+The seasons are the reverse of those in the northern hemisphere.
 Summer in Peru is from December to February.
 Winter is from July to September.
 During the daytime, the temperature hardly fluctuates in summer or winter.
-Only at night, the temperature drops in wintertime.
+Only at night, the temperature drops significantly, depending on the altitude, in wintertime.

 Contact us if you have any questions or want to know more.
 We are happy to answer all your questions.